Do Go On - 206 - Dungeons and Dragons

 I'm inspirational.

-I hear the word Sorcerer and I think that sounds cool.
+I hear the word sorcerer and I think that sounds cool.

-Let me look at what Sorcerer does.
+Let me look at what sorcerer does.

-Spellcaster who draws on inherent magic
+Spellcaster who draws on inherent magic from a gift or bloodline.

-That sounds like you.
+Yeah, that sounds like you.

 Privilege.

-Yeah, Privilege.
+Yeah, privilege.

-Appearance for teachers.
+I'm parents for teachers.

-How did they do it?
+How do they do it?

-How did they make it work?
+How do they make it work?

 Your parents were teachers.